 - Maintain gloss levels that assessors associate with well‑maintained vehicles

-When a vehicle is returned with paint that looks closer to new, the residual value adjustment is often more favourable.
-Over a fleet of dozens or hundreds of vehicles, even a small percentage improvement in residual value can translate into significant cost savings.
+When a vehicle is returned with cleaner, better-documented paintwork, the residual value discussion is often easier to evidence.
+Over a fleet of dozens or hundreds of vehicles, even a modest reduction in avoidable condition issues can matter commercially.

 Internal resources

-For fleet operators interested in verified data and protection solutions, visit our Corporate fleet solutions page.
+For fleet operators interested in service data and protection solutions, book a Fleet Readiness Audit.

 See our mobile car valeting services in Esher and Molesey for examples of how we deliver PureShield protection on site.